 What will happen:

 General anesthesia will keep you asleep and free from pain during surgery.
-Your caregiver may inject dye and use an ultrasound to see parts of the kidney.
+Your healthcare provider may inject dye and use an ultrasound to see parts of the kidney.
 An incision will be made in your side.
-Your caregiver will make an incision in your kidney and remove the stones.
-Your caregiver may also remove a small part of the kidney to help the urine drain better.
+Your healthcare provider will make an incision in your kidney and remove the stones.
+Your healthcare provider may also remove a small part of the kidney to help the urine drain better.
 He may remove the whole kidney if it is badly damaged by the stones.
 X-rays of the kidney will be taken to check if all stones have been removed.
 Thin tubes will be put near the kidney to drain fluid from your incisions.
 The incisions will be closed with stitches or surgical tape and covered with bandages.

 After your surgery: